cp7crash/unbound-safe-search/README.md

 The provided `server.conf` assumes multiple VLANs/APs (one for adults, one for kids) with the non-restricted/adult DNS server provided on a different IP.

 # Generating Config
-See `generate-zones.cmd` for a little help if you need to generate config for a long list of domains (used for google domain list)
+See `generate-zones.cmd` for a little help if you need to generate config for a long list of domains (e.g. Google domain list).

 _All tested on Windows Server 2019 and Unbound 1.10_